BJL13-Enterprise-Solutions/Org-Website/docs/_pages/contact.md

 - **Email:** [info@bjl13.com](mailto:info@bjl13.com)
 - **Mailing Address:**
   BJL13 Enterprise Solutions LLC
-  117 S. Lexington St\
-  STE 100\
-  Harrisonville, MO 64701
+  5106 Garner Lane
+  Merriam, KS 66203

-We do not engage with law enforcement or other agencies that facilitate harm.
+We do not work with law enforcement or agencies that facilitate harm.